 - The overall brand promise

 The look and feel of a tech brand is mostly encapsulated in the design, feel, and user experience (UX) of both the website and product.
+This is also reflected in the logo design, social media, and other assets for establishing brand identity.
 Everything (from a company’s color scheme to the feel of its animations) matters when trying to convey a personality.
 Look to Airbnb as an example of how important the design and feel can be in establishing your brand’s personality:

 The voice, tone, and messaging of a company make up the “written words” of the brand.
 Pretty straightforward, but it’s important to note that companies should aim to make this attractive to the right person at the right time (and that’s where landing page testing can come in).